January 25, 2023 · fp and typescript

 export const GET = method<'GET'>('GET')

-• get returns a NotFoundError when an entry is not found.
+• get: Returns NotFoundError if an entry is not found.

 Logging